-In addition to providing additional funding for fee subsidies, P.L.
-111-240, among other provisions,
+In addition to providing additional funding to continue the SBA's fee subsidies, P.L.
+111-240, the Small Business Jobs Act of 2010, among other provisions,

-- increased the 7(a) program's gross loan limit from \$2 million to \$5 million; - increased the 504/CDC Program's loan limits from \$1.5 million to \$5 million for "regular" borrowers, from \$2 million to \$5 million if the loan proceeds are directed toward one or more specified public policy goals, and from \$4 million to \$5.5 million for manufacturers; - temporarily expanded for two years the eligibility for low-interest refinancing under the SBA's 504/CDC program for qualified debt; - temporarily increased for one year the SBAExpress Program's loan limit from \$350,000 to \$1 million (expired on September 26, 2011); - increased the Microloan Program's loan limit for borrowers from \$35,000 to \$50,000; and increased the loan limits for Microloan intermediaries after their first year in the program from \$3.5 million to \$5 million; - authorized the U.S. Treasury to make up to \$30 billion of capital investments for a Small Business Lending Fund (\$4 billion was issued);103 - authorized to be appropriated \$1.5 billion for the State Small Business Credit Initiative Program; 104 - authorized a three-year Intermediary Lending Pilot Program to allow the SBA to make direct loans to not more than 20 eligible nonprofit lending intermediaries each year totaling not more than \$20 million.
-The intermediaries, in turn, would be allowed to make loans to new or growing small businesses, not to exceed \$200,000 per business;
+- increased the 7(a) program's gross loan limit from \$2 million to \$5 million; - increased the 504/CDC Program's loan limits from \$1.5 million to \$5 million for "regular" borrowers, from \$2 million to \$5 million if the loan proceeds are directed toward one or more specified public policy goals, and from \$4 million to \$5.5 million for manufacturers; - temporarily expanded for two years the eligibility for low-interest refinancing under the SBA's 504/CDC program for qualified debt; - temporarily increased for one year the SBAExpress Program's loan limit from \$350,000 to \$1 million (expired on September 26, 2011); - increased the Microloan Program's loan limit for borrowers from \$35,000 to \$50,000; and increased the loan limits for Microloan intermediaries after their first year in the program from \$3.5 million to \$5 million; - authorized the U.S. Treasury to make up to \$30 billion of capital investments for a Small Business Lending Fund (\$4 billion was issued);95 - authorized to be appropriated \$1.5 billion for the State Small Business Credit Initiative Program; 96 - authorized a three-year Intermediary Lending Pilot Program to allow the SBA to make direct loans to not more than 20 eligible nonprofit lending intermediaries each year totaling not more than \$20 million.
+The intermediaries, in turn, would be allowed to make loans to new or growing small businesses, not to exceed \$200,000 per business; - established an alternative size standard for the 7(a) and 504/CDC loan programs to enable more small businesses to qualify for assistance;97 and - provided small businesses with about \$12 billion in tax relief.
+98